FREQUENTLY ASKED QUESTIONS

 Q3: I bought 3 beard oils and each one was filled to a different level.
 I feel like I am not getting the right amount for what I paid for.

 A3: First, it is important to know that we fill by weight, not volume.
 When working with oils, their weight is roughly 0.9214 grams per milliliter – water is .99 g/ml.
 With that in mind, we fill to meet the 30ml quantity we present.
-Since we hand pour to fill the bottles we aim to reach the minimum 28.3 grams, but always go over.
+Since we hand pour to fill the bottles we aim to reach the minimum 28.3 grams (the actual weight of 30ml of oil), but always go over.
 That means you are most likely getting more than you expected.
 Currently our beard oils are scented to order.
-Since the scent portion can vary with each scent. we pre-fill all bottles to a minimum of 27.5 grams, with the scent portion taking it over 28.3 grams.
+Since the scent portion can vary with each scent. we pre-fill all bottles to a minimum of 27.8 grams, with the scent portion taking it over 28.3 grams.
 With our other products, we make more than enough to fill the desired quantity of finished product as well as a little more in case we spill some and to cover what sticks to the side of the containers we use to mix it.
 We pour to fill each bottle or jar to meet the labeled quantity then distribute any remaining fill between each unit produced, without over filling.
 This means that everything we make, you are likely getting more than what the label says.
 Even our candles contain 5 to 15 grams more in each can than the label states.
 It may not be a lot, but it means we are not wasting anything and ensuring you are getting what you paid for.

 Q4: Are you hiring?